 What forms of payment do you accept?

-We accept Visa and MasterCard payments online through our secure registration site.
+We accept Visa, MasterCard, and other credit cards.
 We also accept e-transfers.
 Payment is due for all sessions in advance.

 What if I am late for a session?

 What if I need to cancel a session?

 You can cancel or reschedule a 1-to-1 tutoring or academic coaching session, with no penalty, with 24 hours’ or more notice.
 Sessions cancelled with less than 24 hours’ notice are considered a late cancellation, and no refund or credit will be given.
 This applies even in the case of illness.
 No refund or credit will be given for unused group sessions.

 How does inclement weather affect scheduled sessions?

 Is tutoring tax deductible or covered by health insurance?